Dhaakad Beera: 14 years later (Chapter 2)

 Samrat has grown up in Sundar Nagar and Kishmish has grown up in Mumbai.
 Samrat grows up being the protector of all the girls and women in his village, while Kishmish grows up being a fashion influencer and hating Samrat.
 Samrat also opens his own clinic, which is only for the females in his village.
-He believes that if all the women in his village are protected, Kishmish would come back.
+He believes that if all the women in his village are protected, Kishmish would return.

 Samrat goes to Mumbai because Kishmish was kidnapped.
 He eventually saves Kishmish, and Kishmish's hatred for Samrat is finally resolved.
 Samrat takes Kishmish back to Sundar Nagar, but the villagers kidnap her.
 Samrat saves her by promising the Sarpanch that he would marry his daughter, Karishma, who secretly had an affair.
 Samrat forcefully marries Karishma, who the starts hating him.
 Eventually, Samrat's sweet side is revealed, and Karishma's hatred for Samrat is resolved.
 She soon starts falling for him and doing things that would make him happy.
-However, she starts hating Kishmish since she believes that Kishmish is interrupting Samrat and Karishma's relationship.
+However, she starts hating Kishmish since she believes that Kishmish is disrupting Samrat and Karishma's relationship.

-Kishmish, on the other hand, gets an admission to a fashion college in Bangalore.
+Kishmish, on the other hand, is admitted to a fashion college in Bangalore.
 However, she decides to go one month early to stop interrupting Samrat and Karishma's relationship.
-Samrat eventually finds this out and stops Kishmish from going.
+Samrat eventually learns of this and stops Kishmish from going.
 A few days later, Kishmish meets Dushyant, who is Karishma's uncle.

-Soon, Samrat and Karishma get into a car accident, in which Dushyant's fiancee dies.
+Soon, Samrat and Karishma are involved in a car accident, in which Dushyant's fiancée dies.
 Dushyant's family blame Samrat, and in return, they insist Kishmish to marry Dushyant.
-Kishmish disagrees since Dushyant is double her age, but she eventually agrees to save Samrat's life and save him from going to jail.
+Kishmish disagrees since Dushyant is double her age, but she eventually agrees to save Samrat's life and save him from imprisonment.
 Samrat fails to stop the marriage.

 After the marriage, Dushyant starts mistreating Kishmish.
 He also reveals that his first wife, Bhawna, shared the same face as Kishmish.
 He also reveals that he murdered Bhawna by putting her in fire.
-Samrat soon finds out the truth about Dushyant and confronts him.
-He also blames Karishma for this, and it is revealed that Karishma gave this idea of Kishmish getting married to Dushyant.
-Samrat, after finding this truth, confronts both Dushyant and Karishma.
+Samrat soon learns the truth about Dushyant and confronts him.
+He also blames Karishma for this, and it is revealed that Karishma gave this idea of Kishmish marrying Dushyant.
+Samrat, after learning of this, confronts Dushyant and Karishma.

-A few days later, it is revealed that the woman who was Dushyant's fiancee and was killed by Samrat and Karishma's car accident was murdered by Brijpal.
+A few days later, it is revealed that the woman who was Dushyant's fiancée and was killed by Samrat and Karishma's car accident was murdered by Brijpal.
 Brijpal planned this murder and Manveer helped him.
-After finding the truth, Karishma cuts off her relationship with Brijpal and Dushyant.
-At the same time, Samrat calls the police and arrests Dushyant and Brijpal, and their mother Girija, for murder.
+After learning the truth, Karishma ends her relationship with Brijpal and Dushyant.
+Meanwhile, Samrat calls the police and arrests Dushyant and Brijpal, and their mother Girija, for murder.
 Kishmish also gets a divorce from Dushyant.
 Finally, Samrat, Karishma, and Kishmish pray and Samrat gives a surprise to Kishmish by giving her the admission letter of fashion college.
 The show ends with Samrat, Kishmish, and Karishma hugging each other and reuniting.